 This configuration existed until around 9000 BP when, due to global eustatic SLR, Mediterranean water started to flow over the sill into the Black Sea-lake.
 The questions are: how deep was the lake water level at that time, and how fast did the water level rise?
 Even if the lake water level was much deeper than the Bosphorus sill, e.g. -80 to -100 m acc. to Yanchilina (2017), flooding must have been rather progressive because, as mentioned above, global SLR was around 14 mm/year … unless the sill in the Bosphorus collapsed, perhaps during an earthquake.

 In any case, scholars agree on the fact that after reconnection with the Mediterranean Sea, the Black Sea water level followed the global eustatic SLR.
-This means that Neolithic and Bronze Age settlements were not affected by the controversy about the Black Sea water levels, i.e, Neolithic settlements dated around 6000-3000 BC might be found between 15 and 2 m depth below the present sea level.
+This means that Neolithic and Bronze Age settlements were not affected by the controversy about the Black Sea water levels, i.e, Neolithic settlements dated around 6000-3000 BC might be found down to 15 m depth below the present sea level.

 Flemming, N.C., Webb, C.O., 1986, “Tectonic and eustatic coastal changes during the last 10,000 years derived from archaeological data”, Z. Geomorphol.
 Suppl.
 62, (p 1–29).